 Golden

 We decided to drive to Golden, BC, rather than make the 9-hour non-stop journey to Banff and stay overnight.
-Golden had recently opened the Golden Skybridge, which includes Canada’s highest suspension bridge and other attractions.
+Golden has added the Golden Skybridge Park, which includes Canada’s highest suspension bridge and other attractions.

-Also, don’t miss your chance to see Golden’s local celebrity, Boo, the grizzly bear.
+Also in Golden, don’t miss your chance to see a local celebrity, Boo, the grizzly bear.
 Housed in a 20-acre natural habitat, Boo allows visitors to snap their pictures safely while observing him in a natural environment.

 Yoho National Park